Rooftop Anchor Points

 Roof Anchors for Fall Protection

 The first step when designing a fall protection system is deciding where to attach the anchor point.
-Anchor points are the secure point of attachment for lifeline, lanyards or deceleration devices designed to withstand the static and dynamic forces during a fall.
+Rooftop anchor points are the secure point of attachment for lifeline, lanyards or deceleration devices designed to withstand the static and dynamic forces during a fall.
 Roof anchors must be properly planned to ensure complete fall protection coverage over the entire elevated worksite.

 There are two types of anchorages, certified and non-certified.

 - Certified Anchorages are those designed, installed and used under the supervision of a qualified person, as part of a complete personal fall arrest system, which maintains a safety factor of two.